VV Brown at Madame JoJo’s

 Brown’s change of direction has worked brilliantly in the aesthetics of this song and luckily, at this launch party the artistic direction continues to look positive – The Apple (queued to be the second single) is similarly dark with an electronic dance vibe.
 It is so full of attitude and so immediately anthemic that the audience are able to repeat the lyrics back verbatim.
 If all the songs turn out to be as emotive as these two singles then Brown should finally be on to a winner.

 Photos: Steve Taylor

-For further information about VV Brown and future events visit here.
+For further information and future events visit VV Brown’s website here.